 You do not have to go through this alone.
-The Counseling Center can provide emotional support 24 hours a day, and the Support Person Program can provide you with information about resources and accompany you to whatever resources you need to access.
+The Counseling Center can provide emotional support 24 hours a day and can provide you with information about resources.
 Off campus, Project Sister (our local rape crisis center) can provide medical and legal advocacy, as well as support and information on reporting.

 Additionally, if you need medical attention, safe rooms on campus, a shelter, or to report to Whittier College or the police, there are resources available to you 24 hours a day, 7 days a week.